 Can you imagine developing the next search algorithm for Google or creating mathematical theories that help discover the secret of the universe?
 A degree in mathematical sciences could help you achieve just that.

 Mathematical sciences is the key to analysing data and developing algorithms that turn numbers and figures into goals or projections.
 This is extremely valuable and those that can visualise data are highly sought after.
 The Bachelor of Mathematical Sciences prepares you to take advantage of these growing career opportunities.
-Your final year includes valuable workplace experience, working on a project for an organisation related to your major.

 Consider starting with our Certificate in Science and Technology.